EBT Scam Alert

 Part 385 – Public Assistance and Supplemental Nutrition Assistance Program (SNAP) Employment Program Requirements

-Revise SNAP employment and training regulations to conform to federal regulations.*
+Revise SNAP employment and training (SNAP E&T) regulations to conform to federal regulations and to authorize implementation of a voluntary SNAP E&T model.*

 Part 387 – Supplemental Nutrition Assistance Program